AaronRMartinez/Threat-Hunting-Scenario-Deep-Access-The-Adversary/README.md

 In order to identify any suspicious outbound communication from the suspected system, the 'DeviceNetworkTable' was inspected.
 A KQL query was created that specifically searched for events initiated by either PowerShell or CommandPrompt with an associated public `RemoteIPType', denoting an outbound connection.

 Using this query, I was able to filter for any relevant log with the designated parameters and identified both a relevant log and URL.
-An outbound connection communicating to the URL `eoqsu1hq6e9ulga.m.pipedream.net` was logged with  both the same initiating filename and the same initiating process command line as the previous flag.
+An outbound connection communicating to the URL `eoqsu1hq6e9ulga.m.pipedream.net` was logged with  both the same initiating filename and the same initiating process command line (`"powershell.exe" -Version 5.1 -s -NoLogo -NoProfile`) as the previous flag.

 ```kql
 DeviceNetworkEvents